 At NMA, we tailor our card processing services to fit small businesses’ needs and budgets, giving you the flexibility, stability, and resources you need to thrive.
 For instance, if you’re looking to cut down the fees you pay, we offer a surcharge program that passes the fees onto your customers along with a small ticket fee waiver that eliminates fees entirely (for you and your customers) on small-ticket sales.

 Together, our team will work with your business to help find the solution that’s best suited to your business needs, now and in the future.
-We’re the A business that accepts credit cards for goods or services. account that Works For You®, and that means we strive to grow with you for years to come while offering the most competitive pricing and services along the way.
+We’re the merchant account that Works For You®, and that means we strive to grow with you for years to come while offering the most competitive pricing and services along the way.
 When you join NMA, your membership unlocks a number of perks that will help your business thrive.
 Learn more about what NMA can do for your small business.